ikbalkazanc/information-management-system/README.md

 # MEBSIS

 I developed information system like a linkedln.
-This project sole purpose of improve myself in programming skills. so you send to me my fault on email.
+This project sole purpose of improve myself in programming skills. for this reason please send to me my faults on email.